indygreg/PyOxidizer/pyembed/docs/oxidized_importer_resource_files.rst

 Once a path is recognized as having the prefix of the current executable or its directory, the remaining path components will be interpreted as the resource path.
-This resource path logically contains a package name component and a resource name component. ``OxidizedFinder`` will traverse all potential package names starting from the longest/deepest up until the top-level package looking for a known Python package.
+This resource path logically contains a package name component and a resource name component. :py:class:`OxidizedFinder` will traverse all potential package names starting from the longest/deepest up until the top-level package looking for a known Python package.
 Once a known package name is encountered, its resources will be consulted.
 At most 1 package